5 Benefits of Loan Pre-Approval

 Enjoy a Faster Closing Period

 Because there is no window period while your loan application is processed, the lender can speed up the entire processing procedure.
 Appraisals can be ordered immediately.
-It's possible under certain circumstances to shorten a 30-day closing to two or three weeks, which comes in handy if a seller needs to quickly move and can't decide which offer to accept.
-Your purchase offer will undoubtedly move to the front if you can accomplish the seller's need to quickly close.
+It's possible under certain circumstances to shorten a 30-day closing to two or three weeks, which comes in handy if a seller needs to move quickly and can't decide which offer to accept.
+Your purchase offer will undoubtedly move to the front if you can accomplish the seller's need to close quickly.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.